wtsi-hgi/docker-with-gitlab-secrets/README.md

 ## Known Issues
+- **Interactive `run` commands are not yet supported.** You can work around this for the time being by running a container with the wrapper non-interactively and then connecting to it without the wrapper using `docker exec`.
 - Docker [cannot pass newlines in variables via `--env-file`](https://github.com/moby/moby/issues/12997).
 Therefore multiline GitLab variables with have their line-breaks escaped to \\n.